elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-minimum-replicas.md

   replicas: 2
 ```

-Or in the case where the deployment is not of high priority you can suppress the warning by adding a label.
+Or in the case where the deployment is not of high priority or there are technical limitations preventing you from using more than one replica you can suppress the warning by adding a label.

 ```yaml
 apiVersion: apps/v1